Corpus Christi Catholic High School, Wollongong: Technology

 CCCHS originally started with a 1 to 1 laptop program but in 2017 this was phased out and replaced with a Bring Your Own Designated Device (BYODD) where students must purchase Apple Macintosh laptops before enrolment.
-All students and staff utilise their computers in a wireless environment and seamlessly integrate learning technology in a meaningful way.
+All students and staff utilise their computers in a wireless environment.
 The school has developed a full co-curricular program focused on developing learning and skills of participants.

 Corpus Christi Catholic High School has a fully functional video club service called 'CCN'.
 Standing for 'Corpus Christi Network', the group features daily LIVE news programmes for the community with a large range of professional grade equipment and connections with industry.
 The club has broadcast from around the world to the community and larger Catholic Education Office.

 Recognition

 In 2007, CCCHS was named an Apple School of Excellence by Apple Australia.
 Staff and students presented their innovative approach to integration at the 2007 ACEL conference held in Sydney in a session entitled "Digging Deeper: Designing a CLE".
 In 2008 CCCHS principal & staff received an Innovative Education award from the Australian College of Educations.

 CCCHS has participated in the regional science fair and was highly commended in the 2007 Australian ANZAC Day awards.

 Elizabeth Carnegie worked at Corpus Christi Catholic High School.
 Her work is primarily to foster innovative pedagogy and the integration of Religion and Gospel Values into curriculum.
 She contributed to the Oxford Studies of Religion textbook and the Heinemann Study Guide.